mkubik/HRTCloudDemo.github.io/_labs/004-tone-analyzer.markdown

 These services typically only have to be instantiated and configured to be used.

-Such a service might be a database engines like Cloudant, and IIOT platform, a mobile services that send push notification or might provide to artificial intelligence capabilities like the Watson Tone Anaylzer used in this exercise.
+Such a service might be a database engines like Cloudant, and IOT platform, a mobile services that send push notification or might provide to artificial intelligence capabilities like the Watson Tone Anaylzer used in this exercise.

 The Watson Tone Anaylzer service is able to detect moods and tones in a text submitted to it.